Cold Cream

 4. It should be attractive in appearance.

-6. The consistency should also be optimum so that it is not getting diluted easily, and can easily be taken out from the container.
+6. The consistency should also be optimum so that it does not get diluted easily, and can easily be taken out of the container.

 7. While applying to the skin, it should not give a sticky feeling.